OfficeDev/O365-EDU-Tools/SDSProfileManagementDocs/resources/educationsynchronizationcustomization.md

 # educationsynchronizationcustomization resource type

-This resource provides settings for customizing the synchronization of the resource entities.
+Provides settings for customizing the synchronization of the resource entities.
 The customization can be applied to all the entities being synchronized.

-> **Note:** The **synchronizationStartDate** property only applies to _StudentEnrollment_ entity.
+> **Note:** The **synchronizationStartDate** property only applies to the StudentEnrollment entity.

 ## Properties